Jiangmen: Secondary Education

 The only international school in Jiangmen is Boren Sino-Canadian School, while bilingual schools include WuYi Country Garden Bilingual School and China-Hong Kong English School.

 Jiangmen No. 1 Middle School is claimed to be the top middle school in the district.
 It used to be one of the best middle schools in Guangdong Province in the 1980s and 1990s.
 However, the quality of its education has been dropping in recent years and within the district of Jiangmen, its status is being constantly challenged by schools such as Xinhui No. 1 Middle School in Xinhui, Kaiqiao (Kaiping Emigrant) Middle School in Kiaping and Heshan No.1 Middle School in Heshan.

-library
+Library

-Jingtang LibraryThe library was established in 1925, by an Overseas Chinese founder Fung Ping Shan.
+The Jingtang Library was established in 1925, by an Overseas Chinese founder Fung Ping Shan.

 Transport

 Roads and highways

 Fengle Road is one of the trunk road linking southern and northern downtown.